 Sun, Sea and Sandals: Holiday fashion through the ages

 Discover something new each time you visit the Beck Isle Museum.
 Our first floor exhibition gallery changes annually displaying objects from the museum stores.
-This is an opportunity to see items not usually on public display ranging from costume, social history and photography to farming tools and equipment.

 50 years in 50 objects (2017)